-In some cases, it's recommended to change the flight direction to prevent collisions, maintain consistent GSD, avoid missing images, and increase efficiency.
+In some cases, it's recommended to change the flight direction to ensure safety, maintain consistent GSD, avoid missing images, and increase efficiency.

 WARNING!
 It is not safe to fly with large humps in the graph, because this indicates that you are flying in the wrong direction!
-The path will show in red if there are portions below your safe ground clearance.
+The path will show in red if there are portions below your minimum ground above height.
 Below you see the graph image on top, showing the wrong way, versus the bottom ideal path.

 The second important thing you need to consider when choosing the flight direction is terrain following.
 This tool is used maintain the distance between the drone and the terrain, and thus, having a constant resolution throughout the map.
 If the map is outdated and does not correspond to the terrain (this can happen in mining, road contruction or even ports), you can upload your own DEM into WintraPilot to have a more precise map: Custom Elevation Data Import